Fibrous ankylosis: Prognosis

 Fibrous ankylosis's prognosis differs depending on the joint affected.

 Tempormandiubular joint ankylosis (TMJ ankylosis) is a rare condition affects the jawbone causing reduced movement in that area.
 Children around the age demographics of 4 -14 years of age catch this condition.
 However, it has a high mortality rate of 90% among children.
 This is due to the patients suffering from secondary conditions such as malnutrition, periodontal disease, and muscle atrophy due to this condition.
 It must be treated with surgery as soon as possible.
-Even with successful surgery, it has a50% chance of reoccurring.
+Even with successful surgery, it has a 50% chance of reoccurring.

 On the other hand, those who suffer from Ankylosis spondylitis have not perished due to this condition, but due to secondary complications of it.
 As a result, conditions of the heart, lung, or brain, it increases the mortality rate for those patients.
 In addition, smoking and other bad habits increase the mortality rate as well.

 Epidemiology

 The epidemiology, (incidence rate) changes depending on the joints affected.

 Tempormandiubular joint ankylosis (TMJ ankylosis) which is ankylosis of the mandible, affects children around the ages of 4-14.
 It also has a tendency to affect women more than men.
 For children, the most common cause of this condition is due to physical trauma and infection.

-Case of Ankylosis spondylitis tend to develop between the ages of 30-45.
+Case of Ankylosis spondylitis tend to develop between the ages of 30 and 45.
 It has a tendency to affect men more than women.
 It also seems to affect those of a low socioeconomic status.
 It also has a tendency to appear during youth affecting 5 % of children.
 The direct cause of ankylosis spondylitis is unknown, but those who have the allele HLA-B27, have a greater chance in getting this condition.

 Research directions

 Further research in this area of study focus on developing new methods for better treatment for those who are suffering from different forms of ankylosis.
 There are new studies featuring methods to improve grafts for TMJ ankylosis by studying current models.
 Fat grafting is also being studied for their use, and how it used as a definitive treatment for treating adults with TMJ.
 There is also research via animal studies to preserve the foundation of the mandibular condyle to reduce risk of ankylosis.

 There is also research focusing on isolating and identifying certain genes that cause the condition to form.
 However, it is a more complex matter since more factors are involved in the process.
 A recent study identified more than 100 loci to inherit ankylosis spondylitis, but it explains less than 30% of heritability.
-More factors including presentation, antigen processing are need to be broken down to understand more.
+More factors including presentation and antigen processing need to be studied to understand more.